HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/03-parallelize-training.md

 - Model parallelism:
     - Split the model over multiple GPUs
     - Each GPU does the forward/backward pass
-    - The gradients are averaged at the end
 - Model parallelism, multi-node:
-    - Same, but gradients are averaged across nodes
+    - Same, but the model is split over the nodes

 ---